slimndap/wp-theatre/readme.txt

 = 0.6 =
 * Added support for templates and placeholders in the [wpt_events], [wpt_productions] and [wpt_production_events] shortcodes.
 See the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).
-* Made the 'dates' columns on the productions admin page sortable.
+* Sort your productions by date on the production admin page.
 * Added an end time to events so events can display a 'duration'.

 = 0.5 =